Four Corners Health Department COVID-19 Update

-May 29, 2020—The past 2-day total of COVID-19 cases has risen by just 2 cases in the Four Corners District:
+June 1, 2020—The past 3-day total of COVID-19 cases has risen by 4 cases in the Four Corners District:

-- Butler County has 1 new case for a total of 46.
-Of the 46, there are 37 recovered individuals.
+- Butler County has 2 new cases for a total of 48.
+Of the 48, there are 40 recovered individuals.

 - Polk County remains at 10, and 9 are recovered.